potoshk/potos-docs/docs/concepts/blockchain.md

 ### Origin and Concept

 The term "smart contract" was first introduced by Nick Szabo in 1994, envisioning a digital marketplace where transactions could occur without intermediaries.
-These contracts are now a reality on platforms like Universal BCOS.
+These contracts are now a reality on platforms like FISCO BCOS.

 ### Execution and Deployment